 Opossums are the only marsupials in North America.
 In the U.S., the Virginia opossum is a cat-sized creature with dull, gray fur, white and black markings, a long snout and pink paws.
 Their hairless tails are prehensile, meaning they can grasp branches or carry small objects.
 If you catch an opossum off guard, you’ll probably hear it hiss, growl or click as a warning to stay back.

 Opossums are opportunistic scavengers, eating almost anything they can get their paws on.
 These omnivores will dine on plant matter just as readily as insects or small animals.
-They love mice, rats, snakes, dead animals, eggs, chicks, frogs, and garbage, so, as you can imagine, they’re not the cleanest mammal you may come in contact with.
+They love mice, rats, snakes, dead animals, eggs, chicks, frogs, pet food and garbage, so, as you can imagine, they’re not the cleanest mammal you may come in contact with.

 Where Do Opossums Live or Hangout in Homes?